 Just because someone has common interests and matches with you doesn’t mean you are guaranteed a date or that they like you.
 This is a dating app – you have not met, you don’t know each other you don’t owe each other anything.
 Dating apps are merely introduction apps.
 Don’t read into messages or things in common especially when you have yet to meet in person.

-Dating app behavior can vary significantly between genders.
+Dating app behavior and etiquette can vary significantly between genders and ages.
 Males tend to be on apps more often than women and can often grow impatient when exchanging messages and coordinating dates.
 As such, many guys will tend to want to move off dating app messaging platforms and move to WhatsApp, text messages or for younger folks, Snapchat.

 If you need to request someone’s number, it should be done after the first date and it is obvious a 2nd date will be secured.